-G.114 memory_libmap - map memories to cells
+G.115 memory_libmap - map memories to cells

-''' memory_libmap -lib <library_file> [-D <condition>] [selection] This pass takes a description of available RAM cell types and maps all selected memories to one of them, or leaves them to be mapped to FFs. -lib <library file> Selects a library file containing RAM cell definitions.
+memory_libmap -lib <library_file> [-D <condition>] [selection]

+This pass takes a description of available RAM cell types and maps all selected memories to one of them, or leaves them to be mapped to FFs.

+-lib <library_file>

+Selects a library file containing RAM cell definitions.
 This option can be passed more than once to select multiple libraries.
+See passes/memory/memlib.md for description of the library format.

+-D <condition>

-See passes/memory/memlib.md for description of the library format. -D <condition> Enables a condition that can be checked within the library file to eg. select between slightly different hardware variants.
-This option can be passed any number of times. -logic-cost-rom <num> -logic-cost-ram <num> Sets the cost of a single bit for memory lowered to soft logic. -no-auto-distributed -no-auto-block -no-auto-huge Disables automatic mapping of given kind of RAMs.
-Manual mapping (using ram_style or other attributes) is still supported. '''
+Enables a condition that can be checked within the library file to eg. select between slightly different hardware variants.
+This option can be passed any number of times.

-G.115 memory_map - translate multiport memories to basic cells when mapping ROMs, keep x-bits shared across read ports.

--formal

-map memories for a global clock based formal verification flow.
+-logic-cost-rom <num>

+-logic-cost-ram <num>

+Sets the cost of a single bit for memory lowered to soft logic.

+-no-auto-distributed

+-no-auto-block

+-no-auto-huge

+Disables automatic mapping of given kind of RAMs.
+Manual mapping (using ram_style or other attributes) is still supported.

+G.116 memory_map - translate multiport memories to basic cells memory_map [options] [selection] This pass converts multiport memory cells as generated by the memory_collect pass to word-wide DFFs and address decoders. -attr !<name> do not map memories that have attribute <name> set. -attr <name>[=<value>] for memories that have attribute <name> set, only map them if its value is a string <value> (if specified), or an integer 1 (otherwise). if this option is specified multiple times, map the memory if the attribute is to any of the values. -iattr for -attr, ignore case of <value>. -rom-only only perform conversion for ROMs (memories with no write ports). when mapping ROMs, keep x-bits shared across read ports. -formal map memories for a global clock based formal verification flow.
 This implies -keepdc, uses \$ff cells for ROMs and sets hdlname attributes.
 It also has limited support for async write ports as generated by clk2fflogic.

-G.116 memory_memx - emulate vlog sim behavior for mem ports
+G.117 memory_memx - emulate vlog sim behavior for mem ports